GuPoroca/HexTest/README.md

 ## 👤 About Me

-I am a **Jr QA Engineer** who loves to code and explore new challenges and opportunities.
+Hi, my name is Gustavo Poroca, I am a **Jr QA Engineer** who loves to code and explore new challenges and opportunities.

 Always learning, always building 🚀